 If someone with strong credit is willing to cosign a loan with you, evidence of responsible repayment will be reflected in both parties' credit reports.
 It's a great way to get a loan you couldn't obtain on your own, and build credit while you're at it.

 If someone adds you as an authorized user to their current line of credit, you can benefit from their solid payment history.
 Many parents use this option to help their children establish or improve their credit histories.

 In taking these steps, you’ll need to keep close watch of your various debt obligations.
 That can get complicated if you’re working through paperwork from multiple lenders.
-Refinancing is a great option for those looking to streamline their loans with a single lender, and even save on interest while you’re at it.
+If you have student loans, refinancing to a lower interest rate can be a smart option for saving money, staying current on your payments, and getting out of debt faster.

 Rethinking your range

 Whichever range your credit occupies currently, we hope this guide clarifies your score’s interest implications.
 Even if the facts we’ve presented don’t seem like particularly good news, there’s power in knowing just how much your credit score could be costing you.
 There’s no reason to believe your score is set in stone, even if you’ve made significant mistakes in managing your credit before.
 With consistent and timely payments, you can build a body of evidence that will convince lenders to see you – and your score – differently.

 Learn more about how to improve your credit score here.